Skeyelab/directus-mcp-server/README.md

 - Invalid toolset names are ignored (with a warning)
 - If all requested toolsets are invalid, the server defaults to the `default` toolset
 - Collections, fields, relations, and content tools belong to both `default` and their specific toolset
-- Schema and flow tools belong ONLY to their respective toolsets (not in `default`)
+- Schema, flow, and dashboard tools belong ONLY to their respective toolsets (not in `default`)

 ## Building